-- (a) All utilities including those with propane storage facilities shall comply with those pipeline safety regulations established by the United States Department of Transportation which are set forth in 49 C.F.R.
-Parts 191, 192, 193, 198 and 199, including future amendments thereto. - (b) Where En 500 or En 800 establishes more stringent safety-related requirements than those pipeline safety regulations adopted pursuant to (a) above, the more stringent requirement set forth in En 500 or En 800 shall apply. - (c) Only an individual who meets operator qualifications in accordance with 49 C.F.R.
-Part 192, Subpart N shall perform an activity which: - (1) Is performed on a pipeline facility, whether new or existing; - (2) Is an activity involving operations, maintenance or new construction;
+(a) All utilities including those with propane storage facilities shall comply with those pipeline safety regulations established by the United States Department of Transportation which are set forth in 49 C.F.R.
+Parts 191, 192, 193, 198 and 199, including future amendments thereto.

-Unclear.
-The rule imposes upon the reader the obligation to determine which rules are more stringent, creating a potentially subjective determination.
-But the JLCAR approved the rule in 2004 and in 2013 as Puc 500 despite the concern.
+(b) Where En 500 or En 800 establishes more stringent safety-related requirements than those pipeline safety regulations adopted pursuant to (a) above, the more stringent requirement set forth in En 500 or En 800 shall apply.

+(c) Only an individual who meets operator qualifications in accordance with 49 C.F.R.
+Part 192, Subpart N shall perform an activity which:

+(1) Is performed on a pipeline facility, whether new or existing;

+(2) Is an activity involving operations, maintenance or new construction;

-- (3) Is performed as a requirement of this part; and - (4) Affects the operation or integrity of the pipeline. - (d) Utilities shall ensure and document that welders performing welding work on utility pipeline facilities are qualified, as follows:
+- (3) Is performed as a requirement of this part; and - (4) Affects the operation or integrity of the pipeline.

+(d) Utilities shall ensure and document that welders performing welding work on utility pipeline facilities are qualified, as follows: